zinzloun/Infosec-Resources/cybereason/README.md

 # ![Cyb](cyb.png) Cybereason OnPrem

-## Use Case: Retrieve Active MalOps in the Current Week, using API
+## Retrieve Active MalOps in the Current Week, using API
 This [script](./getMalops.py) automates the retrieval of active MalOps for the current week and performs related actions.
 Specifically, it:

 1. Reads configuration parameters from a `.ini` file.